The Hotel New Hampshire (film): Plot

 In the 1950s, Win Berry and his wife have five children, John, Franny, Frank, Lilly, and Egg.
 The Berrys decide to open a hotel near the prep school that John, Franny, and Frank attend; they call it the Hotel New Hampshire.

 John loses his virginity to the hotel waitress.
 Frank comes out to Franny and John.
 Franny is raped by big man on campus Chip Dove and his buddies, and is rescued by Junior Jones and other black members of the football team.
-John confesses to Franny that he's in love with her.
+John confesses to Franny that he is in love with her.
 The family dog, Sorrow, dies and Frank has him stuffed.
 Sorrow's reappearance at Christmas causes grandfather Iowa Bob to suffer a fatal heart attack.

 A letter arrives from their friend Freud, inviting the Berrys to move to Vienna and run Freud's gasthaus.
 The family flies to Europe; tragically, the plane carrying Mrs. Berry and Egg explodes, killing them.
 In Vienna, the family moves into the gasthaus and renames it Hotel New Hampshire.

 An upper floor houses prostitutes and the basement is occupied by various political radicals.
 Assisting Freud, who has gone blind, is Susie the Bear, who lives her life almost completely in a bear costume.
 One of the radicals, Ernst, resembles Chip Dove and Franny becomes infatuated with him.
 Susie and John, who are both in love with Franny, try to keep her away from him.
 Susie is initially successful in seducing Franny, who soon ends up with Ernst.
 Lilly, now an adult but still in a 13-year-old body, begins writing a novel called Trying to Grow.